google/zetasql/docs/utility-statements.md

 </pre>

 The `EXPLAIN` statement provides information on how ZetaSQL would execute a given query.
-This statement does not execute the query.
+This statement doesn't execute the query.

 ## `DESCRIBE/DESC`